pradeep9372/SQL_Retail_Sales_Analysis/README.md

 ### Business Questions & Analysis
 Examples of SQL queries used:
--Retrieve all sales on '2022-11-05'
+- Retrieve all sales on '2022-11-05'
--High quantity clothing sales in Nov-2022 -Category-wise total sales
+- High quantity clothing sales in Nov-2022
+- Category-wise total sales
 -Average age of beauty product customers

 High-value transactions (> 1000)